|My grandfather, Herbert William Purser. 1898-1982|

 |Page 22 of 22|

-Yet, in his write up which I only recently read for the first time, it says nothing of the sort!
-Now I don't know what to believe.
+Yet, in his write up which I only recently read for the first time, it's a slightly different story.
+Now I'm not sure which version is what actually happened.